nathan-barry/nathan.rs/content/_index.md

 Currently |
 --- | ---
-Aug 2024 - Present | Finishing my Master's of Science in CS @ UT Austin Aug 2025 - Present | A **Graduate Researcher** at UT Austin working on GPU kernel generation and optimization with LLMs and previously [distributed low-comunication training](/posts/research-log)
+Aug 2024 - Present | Finishing my Master's of Science in CS @ UT Austin Aug 2025 - Present | A **Graduate Researcher** at UT Austin working on GPU kernel generation and optimization with LLMs and previously [distributed low-communication training](/posts/research-log)

 Previously |
 --- | ---
 Oct 2025 | Placed 3rd for the Play-Do Prize at [Cal Hacks 2025](https://www.calhacks.io).
-Built [Curserve](https://devpost.com/software/curserve), a coding agent serving framework with significantly faster end-to-end generation
+Built [Curserve](/posts/curserve/), a coding agent serving framework with significantly faster end-to-end generation
 May 2025 - Aug 2025 | Worked at **Apple** as a **Machine Learning Intern**, working on time-series forecasting for predictive autoscaling
 Jun 2025 | Attended Y Combinator's first [AI Startup School](https://events.ycombinator.com/ai-sus) (and other summer events) Aug 2021 - May 2025 | Finished my Bachelor's of Science in CS and Math @ UT Austin